 Stride Smarter: How Short Accelerations Supercharge Your Running Performance

-I still remember the first time I felt my legs snap into a new rhythm on a damp, early‑morning run through my neighbourhood park.
-The air was still, the path glistened with a thin mist, and after ten minutes of easy jogging I slipped into a brief, controlled burst of speed – a stride that seemed to pull a hidden spring from my calves.
+I still remember the first time my legs snapped into a new rhythm on a damp, early-morning run through my neighbourhood park.
+The air was still, the path glistened with a thin mist, and after ten minutes of easy jogging I slipped into a brief, controlled burst of speed: a stride that seemed to pull a hidden spring from my calves.
 For a split second I was faster than I’d ever been that day, and when I eased back into my easy pace the world felt a little more open, the hills a touch less steep.
 That fleeting feeling of “I can run faster without paying the price” sparked a question that still drives my training: how can a few seconds of acceleration make a lasting difference to every kilometre we log?

-Story Development
+Story development

-1. Identify the right moment – add strides after a solid warm‑up (5‑10 minutes easy jog) or at the very end of an easy run.
-The goal is to be fresh enough that the effort feels like a “pick‑up” rather than a hard workout.
+1. Identify the right moment: add strides after a solid warm-up (5-10 minutes easy jog) or at the very end of an easy run.
+The goal is to be fresh enough that the effort feels like a pick-up rather than a hard workout.

 3. Structure the effort: